 The central and highest nave is covered by a ridgepole assembly.
 The side naves have a wooden roof with blind arches and pilasters enclosed in wood.
 In the head of the temple is an irregular polygon-shaped acute chapel or sacristy covered by an octagonal dome.

 In 1835 a decree was passed that all convents of less than 12 persons should be abandoned.
 The convent ceased to be a religious building and was largely abandoned; it was sometimes used as a cinema or for theatrical productions.
 The interior used to have carved wooden images, but they were destroyed in a fire in 1936.
-On the 6 November 1982, the Bishop of Malaga ceded the convent to the town hall of Gaucin and it is now used as a civic building.
+On the 6 November 1982, the Bishop of Malaga ceded the convent to the town hall of Gaucin and it is now used as a civic building and is called "Centro Cultural el Convento".
 There is a small library in an alcove and art exhibitions take place from time to time, as well as other cultural events.